-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
-See Section 9 Coordinating benefits with other coverage. - Plan dentists must provide or arrange your care. - We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
+1 Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. • If you are enrolled in a Federal Employees Dental/Vision Insurance Program (FEDVIP) Dental Plan, your FEHB Plan will be First/Primary payor of any Benefit payments and your FEDVIP Plan is secondary to your FEHB Plan.
+See Section 9 Coordinating benefits with other coverage. • Plan dentists must provide or arrange your care. • We cover hospitalization for dental procedures only when a non-dental physical impairment exists which makes hospitalization necessary to safeguard the health of the patient.
 See Section 5(c) for inpatient hospital benefits.
-We do not cover the dental procedure unless it is described below. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+We do not cover the dental procedure unless it is described below. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

-Accidental injury benefit You Pay Accidental injury benefit High Option Standard Option We cover restorative services and supplies necessary to promptly repair (but not replace) sound natural teeth.
-The need for these services must result from an accidental injury.
+Accidental injury benefit You Pay Acciden ntal injury benefit High Option Standard Option to prom teeth.
+T rer restorative services and supplies necessary apply repair (but not replace) sound natural the need for these services must result from an atal injury.
 Nothing 20% coinsurance after deductible